Information for Triallers

 Please read before completing your entry form.

-The Maiden Final will comprise of the six [6] highest scoring dogs and will be held immediately after all runs in the Maiden Championship have been completed.
+The Maiden Final will comprise of the six [6] highest scoring dogs.

 The National Improver Championship is open to dogs that have won a Maiden/Novice Trial but have not won any type of improver or higher class of 3 sheep dog trial up to the closing date of entry.